thuee-mong-marma/pokedex/README.md

 Type on the search bar to search for pokemons.

-This is an ongoing projecto of mine.
-Right now you can only see the pokemons and their type but i am working on more details to put into each pokemon content.
+This is an ongoing project of mine.
+Right now you can only see the pokemons and their types but i am working on more details to put into each pokemon content.

 API Used : https://pokeapi.co/